Have you ever thought that a ship and boat aren’t the same things?

 - Cruise vessels.

-This simple list should allow you to get a clear distinction in most cases.
+This simple list should give you a clear distinction in most cases.
 But in the cases where you can’t separate a boat from a ship, you may make use of the other features we’ve talked about.

 What If You Can’t Make A Distinction?

-It’s sometimes difficult to make a distinction between a boat and a ship.
-Even specialists and watercraft crew may have a hard time in some cases.
+It’s sometimes difficult to distinguish between a boat and a ship.
+Even specialists and watercraft crews may have a hard time in some cases.

 So, if you don’t know a vessel’s type, how do you refer to it?